 Air Mattress Repair Kit

-For when you bust a hole in your sleeping pad (queue another sex joke).
+For when you bust a hole in your sleeping pad (queue sex joke).
 Without an air mattress repair kit, your deflated camping sleeping pad is just an extremely expensive yoga mat.
 Most good pads come with one included, otherwise, buy one.

 I personally feel that no great camping setup is complete without a tarp.
 I always have one.
 It’s a rain cover, a groundsheet, and an emergency blanket/cubby house (get a reflective one) – a tarp is the batman utility belt of travel camping!

 These are a time-honored tradition Down Under (’swagman’ is old-old-school Aussie slang for a nomad).
 A camping swag is a cocoon-style tent (bedroll included) often made from a tougher canvas-y material.
-They’re super warm and easily the most private option for camp/festival sex (the fourth-best type of sex).
+They’re super warm and easily the most private option for camp/doof sex (the fourth-best type of sex).

 Bivouac Sac (Bivy)